 1525.
 A Grouping Problem

-For a particular complete grouping system, the fitness is calculated in the following way:
+For a particular complete grouping system, the fitness is computed as follows:

-1. Each group of a grouping system contributes a part – the multiplication of all numbers of that group;
+· Each group contributes the product of all numbers in that group;

-3. The fitness is equivalent to Total Contribution mod m, m is the bounding parameter.
+· The fitness is defined as the total contribution mod m, where m is the bounding parameter.

-You have to find the complete grouping system with maximum fitness.
+Your task is to determine the complete grouping system that yields the maximum possible fitness.

 Input.
 Each test case starts with two positive integer n (2 ≤ n ≤ 1000) and m (1 ≤ m < 231).
-In next few lines there will be n positive integers.
-Each integer will be at best 1000.
-Input will be terminated by a case where n = m = 0.
+The next line contains n positive integers, each at most 1000.
+The input terminates with a case where n = m = 0.

 Output.
-For each test case, print in a line the maximum fitness possible for a grouping system.
+For each test case, print a single line containing the maximum possible fitness for a grouping system.

 Sample input